 The ‘Big Picture’ Role of Metabolic Health

 While many Americans have a vague idea of what metabolism is, far fewer are aware of how dependent the human body is on a healthy metabolism to ward off a host of modern chronic diseases and health issues.
-Metabolism is upstream of many of the chronic diseases that cost society the most, and a deeper understanding of metabolic structures and processes may be able to help us prevent them.
+Metabolism is upstream of many chronic diseases that cost society the most, and a deeper understanding of metabolic structures and processes may help us prevent them.

-Simply put, metabolic health is total body health — the combination of ideal levels of blood sugar, triglycerides, high-density lipoprotein (HDL) cholesterol, blood pressure, and waist circumference, without using medications.
+Simply put, metabolic health is total body health — the combination of ideal blood sugar levels, triglycerides, high-density lipoprotein (HDL) cholesterol, blood pressure, and waist circumference, without medication.
 Metabolism is a collection of all of the chemical and cellular reactions that produce and store energy from food in the human body.
-When these processes don’t work the way they should, people often develop something known as metabolic syndrome.
+People often develop metabolic syndrome when these processes don’t work as they should.

 Metabolic syndrome is diagnosed when a person has three or more of these common characteristics or ailments: High blood glucose (sugar), low levels of HDL (“good”) cholesterol in the blood, high levels of triglycerides in the blood, large waist circumference, or high blood pressure.
 Bad news, and according to a recent study only 12% of Americans are metabolically healthy

 The fact is, being metabolically unhealthy greatly increases a person’s odds of developing chronic diseases such as diabetes, cancer, or cardiovascular disease.
 Hence, the need to solve for this disconnect.